 Barrister bookcases originated in England and were designed for barristers' use.
 This bookcase became popular because of its unique stackable design.
-Barristers had many law books which was a problem if they had to move to new chambers.
+Barristers had many law books, which was a problem if they had to move to new chambers.

 A portable bookcase was designed for their needs.
-In original barrister bookcases, there are several glass-fronted separate shelf units that may be stacked to form a cabinet.
+In original barrister bookcases, there were several glass-fronted separate shelf units that may be stacked to form a cabinet.
 When a barrister changed chambers, each shelf could be moved separately without removing its contents.
 Each glass door is hinged at the top of the shelf and slides up and out of the way to allow access to a shelf and to protect the content from dirt and dust.

 Today there are stackable barrister bookcases and fixed bookcases with the appearance of a barrister’s bookcase, with separate doors hinged at the top of each shelf.
-These are a great way to hold items that need protection, books, or treasures, and are a favorite project for people who like to work with wood.
+These are a great way to hold items that need protection, books, or treasures and are a favorite project for people who like to work with wood.

 2. Modular Bookcases

-This type can be a freestanding unit or a framed piece to hang on the wall.
-Display decorative items on the shelves or place baskets in the different compartments.
+This type can be a freestanding unit or a framed piece to hang on the wall—display decorative items on the shelves or place baskets in the different compartments.
 Classic modular bookshelves have straight shelves in rows.
 Wood, metal, and plastic are the most common materials.

 3. Revolving and Corner Bookcases